 Competitive Start Fund - All Sectors

-- Completed application forms must be submitted through the Enterprise Ireland Online Application System by 3pm on 12th February, 2019.
+Completed application forms must be submitted through the Enterprise Ireland Online Application System by the deadline.

 Overview of the Competitive Start Fund